ParallelDots/ParallelDots-PHP-API/README.md

 Php Wrapper for ParallelDots APIs

 #### Requirement :
-1. Install cCurl on your system if not present.
+1. Install cUrl on your system if not present.
 - For ubuntu use sudo apt-get install php-curl

 #### Installation